 Vacant apartments or homes are a major fact of life in East Side.
 The current real estate vacancy rate here is 24.9%.
 This is higher than the rate of vacancies in 91.8% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The East Side neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+East Side is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, East Side is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the East Side neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 59.5% of the real estate here is made up of such dwellings, which is higher than 99.2% of all U.S. neighborhoods.